-Commanders trade for Carson Wentz altered draft plans — at least, for first round
+Commanders’ trade for Carson Wentz altered draft plans — for first round, at least

 The Commanders’ offseason workout program will begin April 18, Rivera said, but plans for training camp remain unsettled.

-Returning to Richmond for at least part of camp, like they did last year, is a possibility.
-But the Commanders are also weighing their options for joint practices.
-Teams have only three preseason games, so any joint sessions would presumably be coordinated with one of their opponents.
+Returning to Richmond for at least part of camp, as the team did last year, is a possibility.
+But the Commanders also are weighing their options for joint practices.
+Teams have only three preseason games, so any joint sessions presumably would be coordinated with one of their opponents.

 “The really neat thing about it is you do get to watch them compete, but at the same time, you want to make sure everything is set and in place with the new quarterback,” Rivera said.
-“It’s something we have to consider and we’ll see how things go.”
+“It’s something we have to consider, and we’ll see how things go.”

-The Commanders haven’t had any joint practices the last two years because of the coronavirus pandemic.
+The Commanders didn’t have any joint practices the past two years because of the coronavirus pandemic.

 Return of Young

 Chase Young, Washington’s star defensive end, has spent much of his offseason in Colorado recovering from a torn ACL.
-Both Rivera and general manager Martin Mayhew have praised his approach to his rehab, but over the past year, Rivera has also stressed his desire to have his full team attend the voluntary offseason workout program and minicamp.
+Rivera and General Manager Martin Mayhew have praised his approach to his rehab, but over the past year Rivera also has stressed his desire to have his full team attend the voluntary offseason workout program and minicamp.

 Last year, Young and fellow defensive end Montez Sweat opted to train elsewhere before returning for training camp.
-This year, Rivera believes that could change, though Young’s participation could be dependent on his recovery.
+Rivera believes that could change this year, but Young’s participation could depend on his recovery.

-“Well, without saying it and getting in trouble for making it sound like that, but yes,” Rivera said, when asked if he anticipates Young joining the team’s offseason program.
-“In my conversations with them, he says he's going to be here and I'm pretty excited to see him here.”
+“Well, without saying it and getting in trouble for making it sound like that, but yes,” Rivera said when asked whether he anticipates Young joining the team’s offseason program.
+“In my conversations with them, he says he’s going to be here, and I’m pretty excited to see him here.”

-After winning the NFL’s defensive rookie of the year award in 2020, Young’s second season disappointed, with only 1.5 sacks and 24 total pressures in 10 games.

-Rivera believes Year 2 for Young was “a little bit of an awakening” — and perhaps for the team as a whole.
+After he was the NFL’s defensive rookie of the year in 2020, Young’s second season disappointed: He had 1.5 sacks and 24 total pressures in nine games.
+Rivera believes Year 2 for Young was “a little bit of an awakening” — and perhaps it was for the team as a whole, too.

 “For us, I think hopefully the realization that we hadn’t arrived has set in and that just showing up is not good enough,” Rivera said.